 I practice the range of work that the Old Masters did: in the field, in the studio, in situ.
 I work in the major media of the Old Masters: buon fresco, oil, watercolor & ink, sanguine pencil & trois crayons

-I believe practicing a variety of arts is mutually reinforcing: design informs my drawing and drawing my design, the human figure shapes my understanding of architecture and my architecture is designed to incorporate the human figure.
+Practicing a variety of arts is mutually reinforcing: design informs my drawing and drawing my design, the human figure shapes my understanding of architecture and my architecture is designed to incorporate the human figure.
 Renaissance artists believed the same, and practiced it.
 The adventurous spirit of the Renaissance tradition, especially as it manifested itself in the Baroque, orients my constant study and practice.

-An essential corollary to that formal aspect is the role of poetics or rhetoric, the idea that art is meant to speak—to convey stories and ideas that have occupied the human imagination for millennia.
+An essential companion to that formal aspect is the role of poetics or rhetoric, the idea that art is meant to speak—to convey stories and ideas that have occupied the human imagination for millennia.
 Making art speak—through gesture, composition, symbols and devices, idealization, even brushstroke—is what sponsors the energy in my forms.

 The value of creating resemblance is passing; it's the brush which causes us first to marvel, and then makes the work eternal.